 After the test

 You will not be allowed to sit up or get out of bed for 1–2 hours afterwards.
 This is to prevent headaches.
 You will also be advised to drink plenty of fluids to reduce the risk of headaches.
+If your headache doesn't get better, contact your nurse or the hospital.

 For more information